harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

 However, I might rethink the latter and get one or two reusable plastic plates.

 At least on my trips with C., I also don't drink (and therefore bring) coffee or tea at all.
-The first time, this happened accidentally and ended up being a nice an uncomplicated break from caffeine, so I decided to make it a rule.
+The first time, this happened accidentally and ended up being a nice and uncomplicated break from caffeine, so I decided to make it a rule.
 It may or may not also help with sleeping as early as needed.

 Some other things I never bring are a proper __pillow__, a dedicated __tent lamp__ and my __prescription glasses__.